zk4/vimrc/readme.md

 # Bla Bla
-- VIM is a great TEXT EDITOR. but it is not a good IDE.
+VIM is a great TEXT EDITOR. but it is not a good IDE.
 Do not even try to use vim like an IDE.
 If you do.
-Maybe you should just go with the IDE.
-Ex.
-Writing JAVA.
+Maybe you should just go with the IDE.  for example, writing JAVA.